-When a court denies bail to a Class D or Class C felony defendant, the local government is responsible for incarcerating the defendant until disposition of the case in one of Kentucky's 74 full service jails or three life safety jails.
-While the expense of housing inmates varies by jail, each additional inmate increases facility costs by an average cost to incarcerate of \$35.43, which includes the \$31.34 per diem and medical expenses that the Department of Corrections pays jails to house felony offenders.
-Upon sentencing, a Class D felon is housed in one of Kentucky's full service jails for the duration of his or her sentence.
+When a court denies bail to a Class C felony defendant, the local government is responsible for incarcerating the defendant until disposition of the case in one of Kentucky's 74 full-service jails or three life safety jails.
+While the expense of housing inmates varies by jail, each additional inmate increases facility costs by an average cost to incarcerate of \$40.11, which includes the \$35.34 per diem and medical expenses that the Department of Corrections pays jails to house felony offenders.
 Class C felons are ineligible for placement in local jails until they are classified at the lowest custody level with 24 months or less to their minimum expiration date or parole eligibility date.
-The Department of Corrections pays a jail \$31.34 per day to house a Class D or Class C felon.
+The Department of Corrections pays local jails \$35.34 per day to house these Class C felons.
 The per diem may be less than, equal to, or greater than the actual housing cost.